MicrosoftDocs/Viva/Viva/learning/configure-sharepoint-content-source.md

 1. Follow the initial steps to create a column.
 2. Choose **Multiple lines of text**.
 3. Name the column ContentTitle.
-4. Add custom title for each item.
+4. Add a custom title for each item.
 If no title is supplied, Viva Learning will pick the file name as the title.

 Next, provide a thumbnail image.